President Droupadi Murmu graces Symbiosis International University's 21st Convocation in India

 In a momentous occasion, the President of India, Droupadi Murmu, honoured Symbiosis International University’s 21st Convocation Ceremony with her esteemed presence on September 3, 2024.
-The event marked a historic milestone as Symbiosis celebrated the graduation of its first batch of students from the newly launched Dubai campus, in addition to its India campus, continuing its 50-year legacy of academic excellence and innovation.
+This is indeed a very fortunate time for Symbiosis, as it commences its first set of bachelors and masters programmes at the Symbiosis international university, Dubai campus.

 This year’s convocation ceremony held special significance as it witnessed the awarding of degrees and diplomas to over 9,000 students from 85 countries, a testament to the university's commitment to inclusivity and global education.
 Symbiosis has proudly nurtured more than 300,000 alumni worldwide, with over 1,000 based in the UAE alone.